Despite what you may have seen on social media, making truly epic memories doesn’t require travel, stress, or expensive supplies.

 If that sounds like too much work for you, you can always try planting seeds from your grocery store produce.
 Just make sure the seeds are completely dry before you plant them in the ground.

-More Ideas For Outdoor Backyard Fun
+More Ideas For Things to Do in Your Backyard

 - Go camping.